lcsgrlch/oap/blender/README.md

-# Rendering Particles
+# Rendering Particles (Manual)

-### How to use
+With the Blender file and the Python script 3d models of cloud particles can be rendered.
+New models can also be created.
+The Python code must then be adapted accordingly.
+To execute the rendering, proceed as follows:

 #### In Blender:
-1. Enable layer 1 (camera)
-2. (Optional) Change the resolution in pixels
+1. (Optional) Create new 3d Model.
+Make sure the model uses the OpaqueBlenderRender material.

-#### In the Python script:
+#### In Python script:
-3. Add/delete particle tuples from/to the PARTICLES list
+2. (Optional) Add particle tuple to the PARTICLES list and add configurations for this new particle (at the end of the script).
-4. Change the output directory DIRECTORY
+3. Change the output directory DIRECTORY.

-#### Back to Blender:
+#### In Blender:
+4. (Optional) Change the resolution in pixels.
-5. Reload and run script in Blender
+5. Reload and run script in Blender.